 I found my niche in both performing and visual arts, inspired by the creative atmosphere that the island encompassed me in.
 In high school, I found a passion for photography which I took with me to the University of New Hampshire.
-In 2014 I graduated with a B.A. in Studio Art with a concentration in Photography and a new found love of sculpture and jewelry design.
+In 2014 I graduated with a Bachelor's in Studio Art with a concentration in Photography and a newfound love of sculpture and jewelry design.

-Self-taught in the art of wampum working I created my unique designs in my studio on Martha's Vineyard until 2018 when I relocated to Southern California to attend the Gemological Institute of America.
-Inspired by my home and ever-changing trends, I seamlessly blend this historically significant material with modern minimalist design.
-I aim to create designs that cater to everybody who loves wampum, there is truly a piece of LFD for every age and style.
+I created my unique designs in my studio on Martha's Vineyard until 2019 when I relocated to Southern California to attend the Gemological Institute of America to study to be a fine jeweler.
+Inspired by both the East and West coasts, I gracefully blend semi-precious stones with a modern boho design.
+I aim to create designs that cater to anybody that holds a deep connection to the earth, there is truly a piece of LFD for every age and style.

-All shells are locally sourced on Martha's Vineyard.
-Littlest Fish Designs is a proud supporter of the Martha's Vineyard Shellfish Group and an active participant in the shell recycling program.
+All quahog shells used in Littlest Fish Designers are sustainably and ethically sourced.
+Littlest Fish Designs is a proud supporter of the Martha's Vineyard Shellfish Group and an active participant in their shell recycling program.

 As for the name?
-I am the smallest member of the Marlin family, making me the Littlest Fish.
+I am the youngest member of the Marlin family, making me the Littlest Fish.